 - Participation in the League is free for all Clans.
 Operating costs (website, etc.) are paid by the members of the League Staff and/or donations.

 - All members of a Clan, including applicants who use the clan's tag, are eligible to play for the Clan.
 However, all players must be listed in the official Player-List in the RTS-League Clan Profile.
 Each Clan is solely responsible for maintaining their own Player-List before, during, and after each Season.

 - Any individual who has played for one Clan (team) during a Season may not play for another Clan (team) during the same Season.

 - The Player-List is to be submitted at the beginning of the Season.
 Changes can be made at any time; however, new players can only play after a waiting period of seven days, starting from the day they are added to the Player-List.
 The same applies with name changes.
-The eligibility of a Player can be checked in the Player-List (players with a green box are eligible, and those with a red box are ineligible).
+The eligibility of a Player can be checked in the Player-List.

 - All players must play in ESO, Voobly, and IP games with the exact name indicated in the Player-List.
 If a player has separate ESO and Voobly accounts and the names are not identical, both account names must be listed in the Clan roster.
 Even a misspelling or missing underscore can result in an administrative action, depending on the circumstances of the infraction.
 If, when asked, a clan refuses to swap out an ineligible player, and the games are not played as a result, that clan will receive a Miss (see below, Rule 9.2).

 - "Smurfing", in any form, will not be tolerated.
 Players are required to use their own nicknames.
 Using "borrowed" nicknames (even if they are from the same clan) is not permitted.
 The League Staff reserves the right to exclude any individual from competing if we believe the intent of this rule has been violated.
 In addition, a Clan may be forced to forfeit any games in which a "smurf" nickname was used.